 Get Experienced Help Fighting Trespassing Charges

-A person is guilty of Trespass in New York when he or she “knowingly enters or remains unlawfully in or upon premises.”
+A person is guilty of trespass in New York when he or she “knowingly enters or remains unlawfully in or upon premises.”
 This crime is punishable by up to 15 days in jail.
-However, there are often more serious charges attached to this crime, including criminal trespassing and Burglary.
-Don’t go into court without consulting a Manhattan trespassing attorney.
+However, there are often more serious charges attached to this crime, including criminal trespassing and burglary.
+Don’t go into court without consulting a qualified criminal defense attorney.

 Overview Of New York Trespassing Law

-A person is guilty of Criminal Trespass in the Third Degree, pursuant to New York Penal Code 140.10 when he “knowingly enters or remains in a building or upon real property” and when there are certainly additional factors that are met.
+A person is guilty of criminal trespass in the third degree, pursuant to New York State Penal Law 140.10 when he “knowingly enters or remains in a building or upon real property” and when there are additional factors that are met.